-The Isle of Gigha located on the west coast of Scotland, is home to a population of 160.
-At only seven miles long and a mile and half wide it is an ideal walkers paradise, with beautiful gardens - Achamore, beaches and historic sites to visit.
+The Isle of Gigha located on the west coast of Scotland is home to a population of 160.
+At only seven miles long and a mile and a half wide it is an ideal walkers' paradise, with beautiful gardens - Achamore, beaches, and historic sites to visit.
 Did you know it was named 'Gudey' by the Vikings?

 Isle of Gigha ©MDHarding

 *This blog includes affiliate links.
 If you click on them, I may get a small amount of money.
 At no additional cost to you.